 The agricultural importance of higher value crops requiring speciality products is clearly increasing.
-During the decade between 2004 and 2014, the global area harvested to fruits and vegetables increased by around 18 million hectares. as shown in Figure 1.
+During the decade between 2004 and 2014, the global area harvested to fruits and vegetables increased by around 18 million hectares, as shown in Figure 1.

-Geographically, the development of value added fertilizers, and much of market growth, has traditionally taken place in mature and highly-developed regions and countries like the US.
-Japan and Europe.
-Many of the current leading valued-added fertilizer producers became established by bles in India and China made up more than 70 percent of the global increase between 2004 and 2014.
+Geographically, the development of value added fertilizers, and much of market growth, has traditionally taken place in mature and highly-developed regions and countries like the US, Japan and Europe.
+Many of the current leading valued-added fertilizer producers became established by supplying high value agriculture in these economies.

-However, the value-added market is rapidly changing, with the balance now dominant supplier of enhanced efficiency fertilizers (EEFs) to the Chinese market.
-Kingenta should continue to benefit from - and drive further - Chinese market expansion.
-Kingenta plans to set up hundreds of new crop production service shifting towards Asia.
+However, the value-added market is rapidly changing, with the balance now shifting towards Asia.
 The rate of change is again highlighted by crop data.
 Looking at China, for example, the land area dedicated to fruits and vegetables increased by a total of seven million hectares between 2004 to 2014 (Figure 2), representing about 40 percent of the global increase over this same period.

-Likewise, the harvested The target crops for value-added fertilizers tend to have significantly higher financial worth. the rise in the harvested area of fruits and vegetables in India has increased by more than a half over the last decade, from around 10 million hectares to almost 16 million hectares (Figure 3), Combined, area for fruits and vegetaity fertilizer producers like Kingenta, the centres across China over the next five vears, in a project backed by a \$200 million finance package secured from the International Finance Corporation (IFC) In July 2017.
+Likewise, the harvested area of fruits and vegetables in India has increased by more than a half over the last decade from around 10 million hectares to almost 16 million hectares (Figure 3).
+Combined, the rise in the harvested area for fruits and vegetables in India and China made up more than 70 percent of the global increase between 2004 and 2014.